jessehorne/gotron/docs/protocol-notes.md

   // (close sockets, remove from active clients list, etc.)

   You don't need to send a response - just clean up server state.

+---

+# Server Info Flow

+The Behind-the-Scenes Flow

+1. How the Client Got Your Server Name

+The client received a SmallServerDescriptor (packet 50) from either:
+- The master server list query
+- A LAN broadcast response

+This basic packet contains your server name, address, and port - but no detailed information.

+2. What "Polling" Really Means

+Your server is marked as "polling" when (nServerInfo.cpp:2307-2310):
+!advancedInfoSetEver && queried <= 3 && TimesNotAnswered() < 4

+This means:
+- The client is sending RequestBigServerInfo packets (descriptor 53) to your server
+- Your server has never successfully responded with detailed info (descriptor 51)
+- The client has tried 3 or fewer times so far
+- The "times not answered" counter is below 4

+3. What Causes "Unreachable"

+After 4+ consecutive failed queries, the server becomes "unreachable" (nServerInfo.cpp:2302-2305):
+TimesNotAnswered() >= sn_TNALostContact  // default threshold = 4

+4. The Actual Network Communication Failing

+When you see "polling" then "unreachable", this sequence happens (nServerInfo.cpp:1831-1978):

+Client → Server: RequestBigServerInfo (descriptor 53)
+Client waits 0.5 seconds...
+Server → Client: [NO RESPONSE] ❌

+[timesNotAnswered counter increments]

+Client → Server: RequestBigServerInfo (descriptor 53) [retry 2]
+Client waits 0.5 seconds...
+Server → Client: [NO RESPONSE] ❌

+[timesNotAnswered counter increments]

+...repeats until timesNotAnswered >= 4...

+Status changes to: "unreachable"

+Root Causes

+If clients can see your server name but it's showing as polling/unreachable, the most likely causes are:

+1. Firewall blocking UDP packets - The small server info (descriptor 50) gets through from the master server, but direct queries (descriptor 53) to your server are blocked
+2. Port forwarding incomplete - Your server port may not be properly forwarded for incoming UDP queries
+3. Server not responding to descriptor 53 - Your server implementation may not be handling the RequestBigServerInfo message properly
+4. Network timing issues - The 0.5 second timeout is too short for your network conditions

+Files Involved

+- State logic: src/network/nServerInfo.cpp:2302-2310
+- Query sending: src/network/nServerInfo.cpp:1831-1978
+- Response handling: src/network/nServerInfo.cpp:2904-3053
+- UI rendering: src/tron/gServerBrowser.cpp:633-671